1. Docker

 - Command:

-- Explanation: Lists all currently running Docker containers, showing details like container ID, image name, and the command being executed.
+docker ps - Explanation: Lists all currently running Docker containers, showing details like container ID, image name, and the command being executed.

 docker ps